In plants, pollination plays an important role in reproduction.

 Christian Konrad Sprengel first identified the process of pollination in the 18th century.
 This is commonly known as an interaction between pollen vector and a flower.
 The significance is found in agriculture and horticulture.

 There are two types of pollination -:

 The cross-pollination is defined as the deposition of pollen grains from a flower to the stigma of another flower.
-Commonly, the process is done pollinators that are insects and wind.
+Commonly, the process is done by insects and wind.
 By insects, the process takes place in several plants like strawberries, grapes, raspberries, tulips, apples, plums, pears, daffodils, and more.
 Pollination by the wind is observed in different grasses, maples trees, dandelions and catkins.

 In this process, the pollen grains transfer from the stigma of the same or genetically similar flower.
-The self-pollination can be seen in legumes like sunflowers, orchids, peanuts, oats, peas, potatoes, wheat, peaches, and more.
+Self-pollination can be observed in legumes such as orchids, sunflowers, peas, peanuts, oats, peaches, potatoes, wheat, and others.